rickfay/ray/README.md

 Version 1.0.0

-Run "node server.js" to start a lightweight server to host the app at localhost:8080
+Run "run.bat" to start a lightweight server to host the app at localhost:8080.